-- Arrange half of the potato slices slightly overlapping in your prepared dish, layer half of the shallot on top of the potatoes.
+- Arrange half of the potato slices slightly overlapping in your prepared dish, then layer half of the shallot on top of the potatoes.
 Whisk the cream again and pour half of it over everything.
 Repeat with remaining potato, shallot, and cream.
 Press down on the top layer of potatoes to submerge them in the cream.
 Top with cheese.

-- Bake dish covered for 35 to 40 minutes until the potatoes are tender (test with a knife or fork), carefully remove the cover and bake for 10 to 15 minutes more until the top is bubbly and golden.
+- Bake covered for 35 to 40 minutes until the potatoes are tender (test with a knife or fork), then carefully remove the cover and bake for 10 to 15 minutes more until the top is bubbly and golden.

 Nutrition Information:Yield: 2 Serving Size: Half of Dish